 The Bad: Not all carriers with buyback your old phones.

-But, if you’re looking to simply get rid of the phone fast, I would recommend choosing one of the sites listed above that does all the groundwork for you.
+But, if you’re looking to simply get rid of the phone fast and easy, I would recommend choosing one of the sites listed above that does all the groundwork for you.
 Not sure which site is going to be the best option?
 Then I would choose based on how they compensate you or what they compensate you with (cash, Paypal, gift card, store credit, etc.)

 Lastly, don’t forget to clear your personal information out of your old phone.

 Have you sold your old cell phones to any of these companies?
+Or have you had luck selling on other websites?
 If so, we’d love to hear about your experience.

 Simply drop a comment below and tell us about your experience (good or bad) with selling your old phone.